Michael Harris II Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Giants pitching staff ranks 17th in MLB.
+- The Giants pitching staff ranks 18th in the league with a collective 8.7 strikeouts per nine innings.

-- The Giants have the ninth-ranked team ERA across all MLB pitching staffs (4.00).
+- The Giants have the 10th-ranked team ERA among all league pitching staffs (4.00).

-- The Giants surrender the sixth-fewest home runs in baseball (137 total, 1.1 per game).
+- Giants pitchers combine to give up 138 home runs (1.1 per game), the fifth-fewest in the league.

-- Webb will try to earn his 10th win when he gets the start for the Giants, his 27th of the season.
-He is 9-9 with a 3.51 ERA and 162 strikeouts in 169 2/3 innings pitched.
+- Walker gets the start for the Giants, his 11th of the season.
+He is 4-2 with a 2.14 ERA and 53 strikeouts through 46 1/3 innings pitched.

-- The right-hander last appeared on Saturday against the Atlanta Braves, when he tossed six innings, allowing four earned runs while giving up nine hits.
+- His most recent time out came out of the bullpen on Wednesday when the right-hander threw a scoreless third of an inning against the Philadelphia Phillies without giving up a hit.

+- In 34 games this season, the 27-year-old has a 2.14 ERA and 10.3 strikeouts per nine innings, while giving up a batting average of .244 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.